Nurse Informatics Masters Programs

-Interestingly, the career outlook for this profession is equated with Computer Systems Analysts, a field that is projected to have a 21% increase in employment between 2014 and 2024, and a median annual pay in 2014 of $82,710[iv]
+Interestingly, the career outlook for this profession is equated with Computer Systems Analysts, a field that is projected to have a 7% increase in employment between 2020 to 2030, and a median annual pay in 2020 of $93,730.
+(Source: BLS.gov)

 The Bureau of Labor Statistics does not provide details on specific employment prospects for nursing informatics professionals.
-It does indicate that employment for registered nurses in general is expected to grow 16% between 2014 and 2024; some nurse informatics specialists may be included in that statistic[v].
+It does indicate that employment for registered nurses in general is expected to grow 9% between 2020 to 2030; some nurse informatics specialists may be included in that statistic.
+(Source: BLS.gov)